-RVs are an exceedingly popular way to vacation in Ontario.
+RVs are an exceedingly popular way to vacation and enjoy camping adventures in Ontario.
 It's your mobile home away from home, so it's important to have the proper protection for your family and your RV.
-In the event of a claim, without the proper insurance you can be held financially liable for any repairs or liability costs.
-Recreational vehicle insurance is essential to protect you and your RV investment.
+In the event of a claim, without the proper insurance, you can be held financially liable for any repairs or liability costs.
+Ontario RV insurance is essential to protect you and your RV investment.

-RV insurance helps to financially protect owners of recreational vehicles against potential loss, damage, and liability claims to their RV.
-A recreational vehicle insurance policy can include coverage for collision damage, personal injury, and protection against any risks associated with the class of RV insured.
+RV insurance helps to financially protect owners of motor homes against potential loss, damage, and liability claims to their RV.
+A recreational vehicle insurance policy can include mandatory protection for collision damage, personal injury, and protection against any risks associated with the class of RV insured.

-If you own a recreational vehicle of any type, such as a motorhome, travel trailer, fifth-wheel trailer, or pop-up trailer, you should purchase RV insurance to protect your investment and your financial stability.
-Without RV insurance, you will be left financially responsible for any losses or liability expenses.
+If you own a recreational vehicle of any type, such as a motorhome, you should purchase Ontario RV insurance to protect your investment and your financial stability.
+Without RV trailer insurance, you will be left financially responsible for any losses or liability expenses.

 It is also important to note that if you finance or lease your RV, the lender will likely require insurance to be in place for the full term of the loan.